 Improved Employee Relationships

-For many companies, gamification can be used as an internal means of improving company culture and camaraderie.
+For many companies, gamification can be used as an internal means of improving company culture and comradeship.
 Many companies create gamified fitness or weight loss campaigns.
 Introducing gamification strategies like leaderboards and team-based competition can increase employee enthusiasm and participation, which can lead to a better workplace environment.

 For example, Fuel Youth, a digital agency and game developer in Canada and the U.S., saw increased enthusiasm and participation in their weight loss campaign by gamifying the process, with the latest winner losing 40 lbs in three months.
 Adding game elements to the campaign allowed Fuel Youth to shift the topic of weight loss from taboo to being in the top three daily conversations between co workers, increasing company comradery in the process.